optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 All constraints can subclass `Constraint` which will only have the `selector` attribute.
 During the deprecation phase, `Constraint` will also have `loc` and `query` attributes.

-The current `cov` and `sdcorr` constraints apply to flattened covariance matrices as well as standard deviations and flattened correlation matrices.
-This comes from a time where estimagic only supported an essentially flat parameter format (DataFrames with "value" column).
+The current `cov` and `sdcorr` constraints apply to flattened covariance matrices, as well as standard deviations and flattened correlation matrices.
+This comes from a time where estimagic only supported an essentially flat parameter format (`DataFrames` with `"value"` column).
 We can exploit the current deprecation cycle to rename the current `cov` and `sdcorr` constraints to `FlatCovConstraint` and `FlatSdcorrConstraint`.
 This prepares the introduction of a more natural `CovConstraint` and `SdcorrConstraint` later.